Please change your location to view this page.

 This page contains content that does not match your current location

-In general terms, fringe benefits tax (FBT) is a tax paid by an employer when it provides non-salary benefits to its employees (or an employee's associatin e.g. a family member).
-This often occurs when an employee chooses to have some of their salary paid in the form of benefits for example having some of their salary directed to paying their rent or to paying a car lease.
+In general terms, fringe benefits tax (FBT) is a tax paid by an employer when it provides non-salary benefits to its employees (or an employee's associate, for example, a family member).
+This often occurs when an employee chooses to have some of their salary paid in the form of benefits (for example - having some of their salary directed to paying their rent or to paying a car lease).

 The fringe benefit tax rate is 47% for the FBT year 1 April 2019 to 31 March 2020.
 This is paid by an employer based on the value of non-salary benefits provided to its employees.
 Employers normally require employees to cover the FBT they pay so that the employer is not out-of-pocket because of the salary packaging arrangement chosen by the employee.